The Coalition & Supporters Information Opinions Take Action! Resources Gallery News Links Contact

-The Atlantic Canadian Anti-Sealing Coalition is a collection of individuals and groups from across the Atlantic Region working to end the commercial seal hunt by peaceful and legal means.
+The Atlantic Canadian Anti-Sealing Coalition is a collection of individuals and groups from across the Atlantic Region working to end the commercial seal hunt by peaceful and lawful means.
 Our strategies include public education, promotion of international boycotts of Canadian tourism and other goods and services, demonstrations, contacting media and governmental officials with our concerns, and combating the dishonest propaganda used by the government and sealing industry to promote the myth that the commercial seal hunt is an economically necessary activity, is conducted in a "humane" manner and is "closely monitored and tightly regulated".

 What is the commercial seal hunt?